 The President’s Emergency Plan for AIDS Relief (PEPFAR) and Agénce Francaise Development provided the funds to build the unit and Metropolitan Health assisted with running costs for the first years.

 We are proud that the service is now South African funded through a new partnership with Metropolitan and Discovery Health.
 We are most grateful to both companies for their commitment to public health enabling this vital service to continue.

 We are actively seeking additional partners for the on-going support of this project.

-Although the programme was written as a distance learning course for both doctors and nurses, it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.
+The programme was written as a distance learning course for both doctors and nurses, but it may also be useful in the training of medical and nursing students as well as counsellors who educate and mentor patients commencing antiretroviral treatment.